Esophageal Cancer Screening in Dallas, TX

 Obviously, not all of these influential factors are within a patient’s control.
 While you may not be able to do anything about your age or genetic makeup, there are certainly other ways to lower your risk for esophageal cancer.

-Common Symptoms of Esophageal Cancer
+What Are Common Symptoms of Esophageal Cancer?

 Being aware of your potential risk for cancer of the esophagus can also help to increase your awareness of early signs and symptoms.
 It is always best to catch a case of esophageal cancer as soon as possible in order to improve your odds of beating the disease, making diagnosis a crucial piece to this complicated puzzle.